 A woman has not committed a sin just because she was raped.
 Unfortunately, many people don't seem to understand this.
 Too often people assume that the woman must have enticed the man in some way.
 If not directly, then by the way she dressed or by the way she moved.
 This is not what the Bible teaches.
 God said it is just like murder.
 The victim of a murder is not guilty of sin, nor is the victim of a rape guilty of sin.

 Is she still a virgin?
 Sadly, no. The word virgin means "a person who has never had sex;" willingness doesn't enter into the definition.
 But she is focusing on the wrong thing.
 She is innocent of this particular sin.
 The creep who raped her is the sole guilty party.

 Unfortunately, sins always have consequences.
-Some on the one committing the sin, but some fall on the victims of the sin.
-If this was her first exposure to sex, she now has a very damage view as to what sex ought to be like.
+Some consequences fall on the one committing the sin, but some fall on the victims of the sin.
+If this was her first exposure to sex, she now has a very damaged view as to what sex ought to be like.
 It will take effort on her part to overcome preconceived notions regarding sex when she does marry.
-Hopefully she will find an understanding man to marry who will work with her in overcoming her fears and be able to show her the joys God intended sex to be for a husband and wife.
+Hopefully, she will find an understanding man to marry who will work with her in overcoming her fears and be able to show her the joys God intended sex to be for a husband and wife.